technologiesoutcomes/assignments/assignment4/README.md

 1. You want to use the following code to created an AWS EKS resource from the public repository pointed to by the source clause.
-Would could you ensure that any changes made to the public repository you are pointing to does not adversely affect your infrastructure?
+How could you ensure that any changes made to the public repository you are pointing to does not adversely affect your infrastructure?